Eritrean cuisine

 Eritrean cuisine is based on Eritrea's native culinary traditions, but also arises from social interchanges with other regions.
-The local cuisine shares similarities with the cuisine of neighboring Ethiopia and the cuisines from other African countries in the region.
+The local cuisine shares very strong similarities with the cuisine of neighboring Ethiopia with several dishes being cultural to both nations as a result of the two nations having been unified for hundreds of years.
+It also has influences from Italian cuisine due to the Italian colonization of the nation, and minor influences from other cuisines in the region.

 Overview

 Eritrean cuisine shares similarities with surrounding countries' cuisines; however, the cuisine has its unique characteristics.

 The main traditional food in Eritrean cuisine is tsebhi (stew), served with injera (flatbread made from teff, wheat, or sorghum and hilbet (paste made from legumes; mainly lentil and faba beans).

 A typical traditional Eritrean dish consists of injera accompanied by a spicy stew, which frequently includes beef, goat, lamb or fish.

 Overall, Eritrean cuisine strongly resembles that of neighboring Ethiopia, although Eritrean cooking tends to feature more seafood than Ethiopian cuisine on account of its coastal location.
-Eritrean dishes are also frequently lighter in texture than Ethiopian meals as they tend to employ less seasoned butter and spices and more tomatoes, as in tsebhi dorho.